anderbo.com

 Thomas Cregan

-Tony Stevenson, ready to receive his long-awaited promotion, strolled down the oak-paneled corridor, both he and it illuminated by over-sized windows that looked onto the fertilizer plant where he worked.
-He was, on one hand, thinking about how he hadn’t taken a walk in the countryside for a long time; he missed marching through the grass, facing the biting winds and marveling at the English country sky with its constantly-changing configuration of clouds and its blue-gray expanse.
-At the same time, his professional life—and, by extension, his life—was all contained spaces: in the lab and in his office, where he was paid to tinker with microscopes and fertilizer formulas or, more often, to deal with endless paperwork.
+I strolled down the oak-paneled corridor, which was illuminated by the late-afternoon light streaming in from the massive windows overlooking the fertilizer plant where I worked.
+I was, on one hand, thinking about how I hadn’t taken a walk in the countryside for a long time; I missed marching through the grass, facing the biting winds and marveling at the English country sky with its constantly-changing configuration of clouds and its blue-gray expanse.
+My professional life—and, by extension, my life—was all contained spaces, in the lab and in my office, where I was paid to tinker with microscopes, fertilizer formulas, and endless paperwork.
+On the other hand, I was more than ready to receive my long-awaited promotion.

-Tony walked into Brandon’s office, taking in the deep colors of the oil paintings, their thick gilt frames, and the oriental carpets that covered almost every surface.
-Even after all these years the pipe smoke in Brandon’s office never failed to stun Tony.
+I walked into Brandon’s office, taking in the deep colors of the oil paintings, their thick gilt frames, and the oriental carpets that covered almost every surface.
+Even after all these years, the pipe smoke in Brandon’s office never failed to stun me.
 Smoking was vigorously prohibited everywhere at the plant except for the employee’s smoking area, a good thousand yards away from any working facility, in a shed next to the main entrance.
-Not that Tony had anything against smoking, but among the tons of fertilizers they manufactured it was imprudent, if not dangerous.
+Not that I had anything against smoking, but among the tons of fertilizers they manufactured it was imprudent, if not dangerous.
 With all those compounds and elements being mixed, blended and combined, only a fool with no knowledge of chemistry would think of lighting a match in such a volatile environment.
-But Brandon was the boss, smoking in his own office, so what could Tony say?
+But Brandon was the boss; what could I say?

-Behind a gleaming walnut desk Brandon’s heartily-fed frame slouched in a crimson leather chair.
+Brandon’s heartily-fed frame slouched in a crimson leather chair behind the expanse of his gleaming walnut desk.
 In front of the desk sat a pair of wooden chairs, each with a touch of padding on the seat.
-All of Tony’s previous moments in either of these chairs had been brief.
-Whenever he sat to present his budgets it never took long, and they were almost always met with a careless yield to any request.
-Brandon asked few questions, and was seemingly more interested in quail hunting and in becoming an Member of Parliament.
-In the past year or so, however, Brandon had recently become increasingly hesitant in granting Tony’s requests.
-Tony chose to interpret this unwillingness as an indirect message to him that, as the future CEO, he shouldn’t act loosely with the company’s finances.
-To Tony it made perfect sense.
+All of my previous moments in either of these chairs had been brief.
+Whenever I sat to present his budgets it never took long, and any request by me was almost always met.
+Brandon was seemingly more interested in quail hunting and in becoming a Member of Parliament than anything else.

-As Brandon’s eyes focused on the match in his hand lighting the pipe’s tobacco, Tony glanced away from him toward a side-table full of crystal decanters.
-Scotch, whiskey, sherry and port.
+Brandon was silent as he focused on lighting his pipe.
+I glanced at the side-table stocked with crystal decanters.
+Scotch, whisky, sherry and port.
 He knew them well.
 Usually Brandon would propose a tipple.
-Tony’s mouth was, actually, dry—the potato soup at lunch had been bland, yet salty.
-It being Friday afternoon, Tony would not have objected to a splash of Scotch, but Brandon did not offer one, and seemed preoccupied with his pipe.
+My mouth was, in fact, rather dry—the potato soup at lunch had been bland, yet salty.
+It being Friday afternoon, I wouldn’t have objected to a splash of Scotch.
+But Brandon didn’t offer one.
+He was still preoccupied with his pipe.

-Brandon squeaked back in his chair, took a long draw on the pipe and then exhaled forcefully enough to flutter his lips, scattering some of the smoke.
-“Well, old man,” he said, and brandished his pipe like a conductor’s baton, waving it erratically before his one-person orchestra.
-“I’ll make it quick, Tony.”
+Finally, Brandon squeaked back in his chair, took a long draw on the pipe and then exhaled forcefully enough to flutter his lips and scatter some of the smoke.
+“Well, old man,” he began.
+He waved his pipe like a conductor’s baton, brandishing it erratically before his one-person orchestra, “I’ll make it quick, Tony.”

-Tony was very ready for a celebratory drink.
-He figured they would toast after the announcement—perhaps Brandon had the foresight to order a bottle of bubbly.
-Tony leaned forward, inhaling a dose of smoke-tinged air.
-He waited.
+I was very ready for a celebratory drink.
+I figured we would toast after the announcement—perhaps Brandon had the foresight to order a bottle of bubbly.
+I leaned forward, inhaling a dose of smoke-tinged air.
+I waited.

 “Tony, we’re letting you go.”

-Tony froze; his mind raced in those silent seconds, until he assured himself that Brandon’s following thought had to be “... from your current position, in order to promote you to CEO.”
+I froze; my mind raced in those silent seconds, until I assured myself that Brandon’s following thought had to be “...from your current position, in order to promote you to CEO.”

 But Brandon just pursed his lips and nodded his head in self-approval; his cheeks puffed out as he drew on his pipe.

-When no such words followed that first statement, Tony’s vision grew blurry; his mouth turned pasty.
-Another minute or two passed without a word.
-Had he heard correctly?
-His body felt heavier, waterlogged even.
-There was a strange disconnect between what was going on in his mind and the smoky confines of Brandon’s office.
-Surely Brandon was joking!
+As the realization dawned on me that no words were to follow Brandon’s first statement, my vision grew blurry and my mouth turned pasty.
+Another minute or two passed in silence.
+Had I heard correctly?
+My body felt heavier, waterlogged, even.
+There was a strange disconnect between what was going on in my mind and the smoky confines of Brandon’s office.
 Surely this was a mistake, a grave mistake.
-But Brandon was not the joking type, and seemed very sure of himself, ensconced behind his hulking desk.
+I was going to be the CEO, how could this pipe-puffing buffoon suddenly be firing me?
+It must be a joke.
+But Brandon was not the joking type, and in fact seemed very sure of himself, ensconced behind his hulking desk.

-Slowly, Tony absorbed the fact that he’d just gotten sacked—fired.
-But he was too young, he was too old—he couldn’t contemplate what it all meant.
+Slowly, I absorbed the fact that I’d just gotten sacked—fired.
+But I was too young, I was too old—I couldn’t contemplate what it all meant.

 “It’s been a long time coming,” Brandon finally continued.
 “You probably sensed it yourself.
 We’re cutting back across the board.
 There’s talk among the workers about a strike.
 So many things—it will all soon make sense to you, Tony, I’m sure.”

 Thomas Cregan is a sommelier and the owner of the restaurant Rouge et Blanc in SoHo, New York City.
 His short stories "Welcome to the Hamptons!"
-(2007) and “Yoga, He Thought” (2008) both appear on anderbo.com.
-"Garden" is his first novel; he’s working on a second one.
+(2007), “Yoga, He Thought” (2008) and "Mattress" (2011) also appear on Anderbo.
+"MY GARDEN" is his first novel; he’s working on a second one.

 Anderbo Novel Contest Judge Kara Mason is an assistant editor at the Solomon R. Guggenheim Museum and reviews fiction for American Book Review, Rain Taxi Review of Books, and ForeWord Magazine.
 She lives in Brooklyn, New York.